London for proptech

 In 2022, £479.4m of venture capital (VC) was invested into London’s proptech sector with more than 53 rounds.
 The average seed round funding in London stands at $889k – compared to the global average of $821k.[5]

 There was £1.4bn of VC investment in London proptech companies between 2017 and 2022.
-This momentum looks like it is set to continue with more than 1,100 VC firms currently based in London, with the capital ranked third on Schroders Global Cities Index as of February 2023.[7]
+This momentum looks like it is set to continue with more than 500 VC firms based in London in 2024.[6]

 Just a few of these firms with offices in the city include Europe’s largest proptech VC, A/O PropTech, and specialist VC funds Pi Labs, Fifth Wall, Concrete Ventures and Round Hill Ventures.